-The goal of the Cancer-focused Summer Undergraduate Research program is to generate excitement for a future career in cancer research in highly motivated undergraduates and help them prepare for the next stage of their careers.
+The goal of the Cancer-focused Summer Undergraduate Research program is to generate excitement in highly motivated undergraduates to pursue a future in cancer research and prepare them for the next stage of their careers.

-The CanSUR Program supports 32 undergraduates for a 10-week period (June through August) each summer.
-Undergraduates will be accepted from colleges and universities from across the country to work with one of 82 Case Comprehensive Cancer Center (Case CCC) researchers.
-Stipends of $4,000 are provided for the 10-week program.
+The CanSUR Program supports 40 undergraduates for a 10-week period from June through August.
+Undergraduates are accepted from colleges and universities nationwide to work with one of 82 Case Comprehensive Cancer Center (Case CCC) researchers at Case Western Reserve University in Cleveland, Ohio.
+Students receive $5,000 stipends for the 10-week program.
 Housing and travel allowances are available for select appointees.

 Key Components